valentinsgrins/tech_task_210405/README.md

     └───src
         └───components
 ```
 This project solution considers the dedicated docker containers for frontend, backend and mongodb database.
 Complete solution can be started with the docker-compose.
+See the steps below:

 1. Clone this repo.
 2. Open this project home directory.